josefsbreakfast/Polaris-Protocol/Admin_Kit/🏮README.md

 ## 🔖 How to Use

 - Keep Admin Kit files intact; link to them rather than duplicating.
-- Follow the **Lantern Guide** when unsure of palette choice.
+- Follow the **Branding Usage Guide** when unsure of palette choice.
 - Apply dividers, seals, and visual markers consistently across the repo.

 ---

 📌 *The Admin Kit is the Polaris compass: it ensures every entry is lit by the same stars.*